Lukeydoopydoo/Public-Data-Project-BSc-Data-Science-Y1T3/README.md

 **[PREPROCESSING] Rainfall Data**

-Since preprocessing for water level, water flow, and rainfall data followed a similar approach, water flow data is presented here as a representative example.
+Since preprocessing for water level, water flow, and rainfall data followed a similar approach, water flow data is presented here as a representative example, although there will be differences in approach between the datasets; where these differences in approach are large, they are detailed in this README.

 The data frame was loaded and followed by initial exploration of the data quality dimensions: completeness, uniqueness, consistency, timeliness, validity and accuracy.

 ![image](https://github.com/user-attachments/assets/78648f28-3fda-48be-8b04-04b670b127a6)